-5-13 GROUND ANCHORING
+5-11 GROUND ANCHORING

 Once the home is in its final resting position and has been completely supported and aligned, the ground anchoring system can be installed.
 The purpose of the ground anchoring system is to provide resistance to counter the lateral and uplift forces of the wind which can move the unanchored home off its supporting system causing structural damage.
-Multiple story homes and homes with increased roof slopes may have reduced anchor spacings.
+Homes with increased roof slopes may have reduced anchor spacings.